mhamzasal/Voting-app-kubernetes-Project/README.md

-# K8s Kind Voting App
+# ☸️Voting App Kubernetes Project

 A comprehensive guide for setting up a Kubernetes cluster using Kind on an AWS EC2 instance, installing and configuring Argo CD, and deploying applications using Argo CD.